Yasser-R/v1-payment-api/source/includes/_scheduledtransactions.md

 }
 ```

-Create a new Scheduled Transaction on behalf of the authorized user.
+Create a new Scheduled Payment on behalf of the authorized user.
 Initial `Status` will be `scheduled`.
 Must fund payment with a bank-funding source.
 Allows scheduling of a one-time payment, or recurring payments with use of the `recurrence` object.

 <aside class="reminder">This endpoint [requires](#authentication) an OAuth access token with the `Scheduled` scope.</aside>